 Beginning readers (ages 5, 6, and 7) need plenty of good reading material to keep them practicing their new skill of reading.
-I’m delighted to share with you a newly published crop of books just perfect for the job — from easy reader books to easy chapter books, see what might appeal to your growing reader.
+I’m delighted to share with you my favorite books just perfect for the job — from easy reader books to easy chapter books, see what might appeal to your growing reader.

 Easy Reader Books